Elevate Your Green Space: 19 Design Essentials for the Perfect Greenhouse Interior

 3. Master Climate Control Using Fans and Ventilation

 A healthy greenhouse requires air circulation.
-Installing ceiling fans or vents is crucial for regulating temperature and preventing plant diseases caused by stagnant air.
-Modern industrial-style fans can look sleek and architectural, merging the practical need for ventilation with modern design aesthetics.
+Installing ceiling fans or vents is crucial for regulating temperature and preventing plant diseases caused by stagnant air, such as powdery mildew or botrytis.
+While this is a functional necessity, it doesn't have to look industrial or ugly.

 4. Anchor the Room with a Centerpiece Table